keptn/tutorials/site/tutorials/keptn-full-tour-dynatrace_gen.md

 ## Run the experiment
 Duration: 5:00

-To simulate user traffic, we are going to execute the following script that will constantly add items to the shopping cart.

-1. Change into the folder with the load generation program within the examples repo:

-    ```
-    cd load-generation/bin
-    ```

-1. Start the according load generation program depending on your operating system (replace *_OS_ with either *linux, mac* or *win*):

-    ```
-    ./loadgenerator-_OS_ "http://carts.sockshop-production.$(kubectl get cm keptn-domain -n keptn -o=jsonpath='{.data.app_domain}')"
-    ```

-1. Now, go back to your Unleash server in your browser.
-In this tutorial, we are going to turn on the promotional campaign, which purpose is to add promotional gifts to about 30&nbsp;% of the user interactions that put items in their shopping cart.
+1. In this tutorial, we are going to turn on the promotional campaign, which purpose is to add promotional gifts to about 30&nbsp;% of the user interactions that put items in their shopping cart.

 1. Click on the toggle next to **EnablePromotion** to enable this feature flag.